 ** flat rate shipping across canada ** local pick up ** free in town delivery within swift current **

-*all books final sale
+**all books are final sale